 - Improving quality is seen as a continuous effort and should be conducted throughout the organization.

 Additionally, TQM seeks to find success through customer satisfaction.
 It relies on commitment from senior management as well as all employees, reducing cycle times, shifting to a JIT production system, empowering employees, and creating systems to facilitate improvement.
+When all elements are operating under TQM, the end result will be a quality product.

 TQM is comprised of strategies and principles seen in the Toyota Production System and Lean manufacturing, like the central idea of continuous improvement.
 For instance, companies practicing TQM often used the PDCA cycle as a problem-solving technique and cross-functional teams (similar to quality control circles) were responsible for addressing issues.
 TQM is also often compared to Six Sigma; TQM aims to limit errors to 1 per million units produced by ensuring conformance to internal requirements, whereas Six Sigma does this by focusing on reducing the number of defects and impurities to improve quality.